jefftriplett/presentations/2025-pytexas/README.md

 ## Voice Notes

 - Record on your phone with Voice Notes
-- Record on your computer with MacWhisper or Super whisper
+- Record on your computer
 - Transcode via MacWhisper
+- Or transcode via Superwhisper: https://superwhisper.com

 ---